axiosvisuals/batch-datawrapper-generator/README.md

 npx degit axiosvisuals/batch-datawrapper-generator --mode=git project-name
 cd project-name
 ```
+### Google authorization set-up

+The first time you use `googledrive` and `googlesheets4` you will be prompted to authorize the package to access your Axios Google account.
+By default, you are directed to a web browser, asked to sign in to your Google account, and to grant libraries permission to operate on your behalf with Google Drive and Google Sheets.
+Check the "See, edit, create, and delete" permission and click Continue to authorize.

 ### API token set-up

 The first time you use `DatawRappr` you will need to autheniticate your API token.
 Start an R session either in the terminal or RStudio.
 Copy the API token [created in Datawrapper]() and use